xenify-io/litepaper/README.md

 With a total supply capped at 22.6 million XNF tokens, strategically divided into three core segments, Xenify has been purposefully designed to reward active participants while promoting a balanced ecosystem:

 - **21,000,000 XNF assigned for the daily auctions:** Users who participate in various activities that bolster the ongoing development of the protocol will have the chance to earn a share of the XNF tokens dedicated to the daily auctions.
-In each cycle, should there be no XEN or YSL burners, the XNF allocation initially designated for the burn auction will be distributed among swap participants, and vice versa.

   - 10,500,000 XNF (50%) is distributed to burn auction participants.
 This allocation will be distributed equally, with 50% set aside for XEN burners and the remaining 50% for YSL burners.
 In the event that there are no YSL burners during a cycle, the entire daily XNF allocation designated for the burn auction will be distributed among XEN burners, and vice versa.

+  - 5,250,000 XNF (25%) is distributed to users that contribute native tokens to participate in the daily auction.
+These XNF tokens will be distributed among participants in the form of veXNF, with an associated lock period of 1 year.

-  - 10,500,000 XNF (50%) is distributed to users who engage in swaps on supported EVM chains.
+  - 5,250,000 XNF (25%) is distributed to users who engage in swaps on supported EVM chains.
 These XNF tokens will be distributed among swap participants in the form of veXNF, with an associated lock period of 1 year.

 - **100,000 XNF assigned for XNF liquidity creation:** To facilitate this, we have set aside 100,000 XNF for the protocol’s Burn Auction.
 Each time a user participates in the daily burn of XEN or YSL they will be contributing to the proliferation of XNF liquidity.
 This initiative bolsters the overall health of the protocol and fosters a robust liquidity pool for our community.